priscian/climeseries/README.md

 Download, aggregate, process, and display monthly climatological data.

 ## I don't care about the stupid package&mdash;where's the latest data?!
 Okay!
-It's [here](inst/extdata/latest/climate-series_20240113.zip?raw=true).
+It's [here](inst/extdata/latest/climate-series_20240211.zip?raw=true).
 The "raw" data (as close as possible to the official source) is file `climate-series_raw_yyyymmdd.csv`; the data given as anomalies from a 1981–2010 baseline is file `climate-series_yyyymmdd.csv`.
 It's tabular data, arranged rows × columns for month/year × monthly series.

+*climeseries* includes more than 1000 individual monthly climate time series; the full set of series names is listed [below](#latest-column-names).

-If you're looking for the [list of paleoclimate studies](https://gist.github.com/priscian/5a10f13dbf727048aee17e5d3849041a) that use a variety of temperature proxies and methodologies in affirmation of [Michael Mann's hockey stick result](https://dx.doi.org/10.1038/33859), you can find that [here](https://gist.github.com/priscian/5a10f13dbf727048aee17e5d3849041a).
+(If you're instead looking for the [list of paleoclimate studies](https://gist.github.com/priscian/5a10f13dbf727048aee17e5d3849041a) that use a variety of temperature proxies and methodologies in affirmation of [Michael Mann's hockey stick result](https://dx.doi.org/10.1038/33859), you can find that [here](https://gist.github.com/priscian/5a10f13dbf727048aee17e5d3849041a).)

 ## Preliminaries
 The *climeseries* R package is fairly easy to set up.
 In an R session: